-On 7 May 2021, the Polish Supreme Court, composed of seven judges of the Supreme Court, issued a resolution for which the meaning of legal principle has been granted, stating that:
+On 7 May 2021, the Supreme Court composed of 7 judges of the Supreme Court, issued a resolution for which the meaning of legal principle has been granted, stating that:

 - 1. An abusive contractual clause (art.
-3851 § 1 of the Polish Civil Code), by force of the law itself, is ineffective to the benefit of the consumer who may consequently give conscious and free consent to this clause and thus restore its effectiveness retroactively; - 2.
-If, without the ineffective clause, the loan agreement cannot be binding, the consumer and the lender shall be entitled for separate claims for return of cash benefits made to the other part during the term of this agreement (art.
+385(1) § 1 of the Polish Civil Code), by force of the law itself, is ineffective to the benefit of the consumer who may consequently give conscious and free consent to this clause and thus restore its effectiveness retroactively. - 2.
+If without the ineffective clause the loan agreement cannot bind, the consumer and the lender shall be eligible for separate claims for return of monetary performances made in exercising this agreement (art.
 410 § 1 in relation to art.
 405 of the Polish Civil Code).
-The lender may demand return of the performance from the moment the loan agreement becomes definitively ineffective.
+The lender may demand return of the performance from the moment the loan agreement becomes permanently ineffective.